 Parents will be notified as soon as possible if emergency treatment is necessary.
 If a camper is kept in the Marp overnight, parents will also be notified.
 If your child/ren is ill at the start of camp, please keep them at home until they are feeling well enough to come to camp.

 In compliance with the State of New Hampshire, as well as the American Camping Association (ACA) regulations, all campers are required to have a physical examination completed within 12 months of attending camp.
 All campers and staff are required to be immunized per the Recommended Childhood and Adolescent Immunization Schedule as published by the American Academy of Pediatrics.
-The only exceptions are people who cannot be immunized due to medical needs.
-If your child is in this category, please provide a doctor’s note to obtain pre-approval from our medical staff.
-Vaccinations must be up-to-date.
 In order for your camper to be admitted to camp, you must provide written documentation of immunizations.

 You will be asked to upload several documents that are in compliance with both the State of New Hampshire and ACA.
 These documents will be accessible through your My Yavneh account.
 If you haven’t already done so, please make an appointment with your camper’s medical provider (MD, DO, NP, PA) for his/her annual exam.
 We urge you to let us know as much as possible about your child’s medical/emotional history as this information is pertinent to their welfare while in camp.
 All information is confidential and is only shared with those professionals directly involved in their care.

-All medications to be taken at camp must come through Andrews Pharmacy.
+All medications to be taken at camp must come through J Drugs.
 This includes all vitamins and supplements as well as chewables and liquid medication.
-Please avoid sending liquid if possible, chewable is preferred.
-If your child needs allergy medication on an ongoing basis you must order it from Andrews Pharmacy.
-If you know that your child will only need allergy medication on an infrequent basis, you do not need to order these from Andrews Pharmacy.
+Please avoid sending liquid if possible; chewable is preferred.
+If your child needs allergy medication on an ongoing basis you must order it from J Drugs.
+If you know that your child will only need allergy medication on an infrequent basis, you do not need to order these in advance.
 Please do not send Miralax or Lactaid.
 These will be provided at camp free of charge.
-Inhalers, nasal sprays, topical creams (prescription and over the counter), and Epi-pens do not need to be ordered through Andrews Pharmacy.
+Inhalers, nasal sprays, topical creams (prescription and over-the-counter), and Epi-pens do not need to be ordered through J Drugs.
 Please send two inhalers and remember to check the expiration dates.
 Please send two packs of Epi-pens (four total pens), two to be kept in the bunk and two to be kept with the medical staff.
 Please be sure to check expiration dates.
 We do not accept expired medicine.

-Other than inhalers, creams, nasal sprays and Epi-pens, no medications are allowed to be kept in the bunk, per state law.
-Camp carries most over the counter medications, in generic forms, including Tylenol, Advil, Sudafed, cough syrup, Benadryl, antidiarrheal medication, cold medicine (combination), stool softener, Pepto-Bismol, etc. These will be given on a short-term basis only.
-If any of these medications are taken daily please go through Andrew’s Pharmacy or email email@example.com to clarify.
+Other than inhalers, creams, nasal sprays and EpiPens, no medications are allowed to be kept in the bunk, per state law.
+Camp carries most over-the-counter medications, in generic form, including Tylenol, Advil, Sudafed, cough syrup, Benadryl, antidiarrheal medication, cold medicine (combination), stool softener, Pepto-Bismol, etc. These will be given on a short-term basis only.
+If any of these medications are taken daily, you must order them through J Drugs.

 Children who wear eyeglasses should bring an extra pair in case of loss or breakage.
 Shatterproof lenses are recommended.
 Broken eyeglasses will be sent out to be repaired.
 Please label all eyeglasses.